HomeAbout the Scholarship FAQPrevious Winners

 Do I need to provide a letter of acceptance from a college to apply for a scholarship?

 No, you do not need to provide a letter of acceptance from a college at the time of application.
-If you are selected as a winner, we will coordinate to ensure the scholarship award is sent to the correct university.
+If you are selected as a recipient, we will coordinate to ensure the scholarship award is sent to the correct university.

 If I am chosen as a winner, how much time will I have to designate a college to send the funds to?